 - Plastic ties – zip or cable

-By making false bottoms and for the wooden boxes to hide the plastic containers, you can have this eye-pleasing garden with all the convenience of a full-pledged vegetable garden.
+Make false bottoms for the wooden boxes to hide the plastic containers, so you can have this eye-pleasing garden with all the convenience of a full-pledged vegetable garden.

 (5) Homemade Self Watering Planter

-First, used plastic buckets and pressure treated wood for your planter – you risk contamination of your plants and eventually for your garden if you do that.
-Second, this is a large planter so think of it more of a raised vegetable bed than a three-plant pot.
-Third, any vertical support for plants must be placed early on.
+First, use plastic buckets and pressure-treated wood for your planter – you risk contamination of your plants and eventually for your garden if you don’t.
+This is a large planter so think of it more of a raised vegetable bed than a three-plant pot.
+Third, remember that any vertical support for plants must be placed early on.
 Lastly and most importantly – the planter doesn’t use ordinary garden soil.
-You have to use a sterile or soilless potting mixture for this.
+Use a sterile or soil-less potting mixture for this.
 Woodworking in these diy outdoor furniture projects might also interest you.

 (6) Upcycle a Water Container

-Upcycle your five-gallon water containers into something useful and convenient for you if you want to raise some plants.
-First, by cutting the plastic container into two, you could have a water reservoir and an earthen container both.
-Next, punch one with the narrow mouth with holes to aerate the soil.
+Upcycle your five-gallon water containers into something useful and convenient for you for raising some plants.
+If you cut the plastic container into two, you can have both a water reservoir and an earthen container.
+Punch the side with the narrow mouth with holes to aerate the soil.
 Next, put a small mud bowl inside the smaller container.
-Then, turn the bigger container upside down and fill with soil.
-Moreover, you can also put a trellis and grow tomatoes on the one pictured above.
+Then, turn the bigger container upside down and fill it with soil.
+Moreover, you can also add a trellis and grow tomatoes on the one pictured above.

 (7) DIY Self Watering Planter Foam Box

-Foremost, gather the following materials to make yourself a self watering foam box planter: an old ice chest made of styrofoam (with lid), waterproof tape, a stick, and a pipe.
-Next, by cutting the lid to form a frame, you can easily divide the foam box.
-You can also use the planter for growing seedling.
-Moreover, it is portable to move around to follow the sunlight.
+Firstly, gather the following materials to make yourself a self watering foam box planter: an old ice chest made of styrofoam, waterproof tape, a stick and a pipe.
+By cutting the lid to form a frame, you can easily divide the foam box and use the planter for growing seedlings.
+It is also portable so you can move it around to follow the sunlight.

 (8) Two-pot self watering system

-First, the upside is that the system makes use of pots you already have.
-However, the downside is where you place the pots would be a bit more permanent.
-But, the system works best in also helping the plant to cool off so it’s a really great system for hot and dry areas.
+The upside of this system is that it uses pots you already have.
+However, the downside is where you place the pots would have to be a bit more permanent.
+The system works best to help the plant to cool off so it’s a really great system for hot and dry areas.

-How to of our two-pot system is to first take two besting planters.
-Next, seal all the drain holes of the bigger pot.
-Then place the smaller pot inside the bigger one.
-Then, put where you plan to place them and it’s ready for planting.
-Finally, fill the bigger pot with water.
+First, take two planters, sealing all the drainage holes of the bigger pot.
+Place the smaller pot inside the bigger one.
+It’s ready for planting now, so finally, fill the bigger pot with water.